sa-koitchio/beatsaber-to-adhs/README.md

 	songlength = Length of the song in seconds:INT converted = Tells the game wether or not the map is using lowercase keys:INT

 For the most part, you don't need this, unless you want to manipulate or create maps.
+Keep in mind: if you set "converted = 1", the game will use all-lowercase ini-keys.
+If it is set to 0, it will use camelCase keys: eg. songName

 ## Other files used for custom maps
 **song.ogg** : the song file in ogg format.
 Has to be in the same folder as map.ini